Home » Blog » Europe » Spain » How To Find An Apartment In Barcelona (Ultimate Guide)

 El Poblenou & Barceloneta

 Barceloneta is the quarter between the beach and the harbor Port Vell, making it very attractive for tourists and locals alike as it is only a short walk into the city center.
-This area once used to be Barcelona's Fisherman village and now houses apartments, tapas bars, cafés and seafood restaurants in the small alleyways which lead out to the beautiful seafront promenade and the popular Barceloneta beach.
+This area once used to be Barcelona's Fisherman Village and now houses apartments, tapas bars, cafés and seafood restaurants in the small alleyways that lead out to the beautiful seafront promenade and the popular Barceloneta beach.

 beach bar barcelona